-5. Jurisdiction
+e.
+Jurisdiction

-VCI argues that because the Commission lacks jurisdiction to take administrative action based upon Federal law, VCI's compliance with Federal rules reaches beyond the scope of discovery.
+VCI argues that because we lack jurisdiction to take administrative action based upon Federal law, VCI's compliance with Federal rules reaches beyond the scope of discovery.
 VCI expands upon the same arguments it made in its Objections on this point, and the Prehearing Officer considered these arguments in rendering the Discovery Order.
 In a motion for reconsideration, it is not appropriate to reargue matters that have already been considered.